Chesterfield – Derbyshire

 “Roccio and I were originally electricians at British Coal.
 When we decided to set up our own business we already had the contacts to be able to operate as a running business.This meant we needed the workforce to be able to operate effectively.

 “Mitchells began by setting up payroll for our 17 employees.
-As well as this he established all of our mandatory legal requirements for the new company.
-He also arranged for us to speak with the bank advisers so that accounts could be set up quickly.
+As well as this they established all of our mandatory legal requirements for the new company.
+They also arranged for us to speak with the bank advisers so that accounts could be set up quickly.

 “The team at Mitchells provide a first class service with so much added value.”